 “There’s no money in blogging anymore.”
 Have you ever heard this, or made the assumption, yourself?
 Many top bloggers don’t openly share their income, so you may have no idea what’s realistic to expect from blogging.

-How much money can a blogger make?
+How much money can a blogger make in 2023?

 So, how much do bloggers make?
 A lot!
 There are plenty of bloggers who make six or even seven figures annually (including me), often with no employees.

 I’m going to take you through everything you need to know about the money side of blogging, covering how much money you can potentially make, the average blogger income by niche, what to expect for your own blogger salary during your first year, plus tips on making (more) money from your blog.

 How Much Do Bloggers Make?
 Blogging Income & Salary 2023